emilianvrd/Maneuvers/Ancestry.md

 | Copper | Line | Acid | Reflex |
 | Gold | Cone | Fire | Reflex |
 | Silver | Cone | Cold | Reflex |

 ### Feats
+**Cringe**
+With pitiful posturing, you cause your foe to pull back a deadly attack.
+As a reaction when a creature critically succeds on a Strike against you, you can cause the attacking creature to take a -3 circumstance penalty to the damage of the triggering Strike.
+This penalty applies after doubling the damage for a critical hit.
+The attacker is then immune to your Cringe for 24 hours.

+**Dragon's Presence**
+As a member of dragonkind, you project unflappable confidence (that collapses catastrophically against the deadliest foes).
+When you roll a success on a saving throw against a fear effect, you get a critical success instead.
+When you roll a failure against a fear effect, you get a critical failure instead.

+In addition, when you attempt to Demoralize a foe of your level or lower, you gain a +1 circumstance bonus to the Intimidation check.

+**Dragonscaled Kobold**
+Your scales are especially colorful, possessing some of the same resistance a dragon possesses.
+You gain resistance 3 to the damage type associated with your draconic exemplar.
+Double this resistance against dragons’ Breath Weapons.

+**Flight**
+Prerequisite: 5th levl, Winglets.
+Your wings have grown stronger.
+You permanently gain a flying speed of 8m.

+**Kobold Breath**
+As an action, you can channel your draconic exemplar's power into a gout of energy that manifests as a 12m line or a 6m cone, dealing 4d4+your highest ability damage.
+Each creature in the area must attempt a basic saving throw against a DC of 10+your highest ability modifier.
+You can't use this ability again for 1d4 rounds.

+**Kobold Lore**
+You attentively learned key kobold survival strategies and mythology from your elders.
+You gain the trained proficiency rank in Stealth and Thievery.
+If you would automatically become trained in one of those skills (from your background or class, for example), you instead become trained in a skill of your choice.
+You also become trained in Kobold Lore.

+**Snare Setter**
+You are adept at the time-honored kobold art of trap making.
+You gain the trained proficiency in Crafting.
+If you were already trained in Crafting, you instead become trained in a skill of your choice.
+You gain access to all uncommon kobold snares.
+You gain the Snare Crafting Skill feat, though when choosing your formulas for that feat, you can also choose from uncommon kobold snares, as well as common snares.

+**Strongjaw Kobold**
+Your bloodline is noted for their powerful jaws and sharp teeth.
+You gain a jaws unarmed attack that deals 1d8 piercing damage.
+Your jaws are in the brawling group and have the finesse and unarmed traits.

+**Winglets**
+You have small wings.
+Once per day, you can gain a flying speed of 8m for 1 minute.
+You also reduce any damage you take from a fall by 5.